You've probably heard a lot about clean eating, but what about clean beauty? It's the latest movement generating buzz.

 How to read beauty product labels: Ingredients and symbols to look forJan.
 19, 201603:57

 Did you know that the FDA doesn’t have to approve beauty and skin care products before they hit store shelves?
-It’s true (as Lauren Sucher, a press officer for the FDA, confirmed to TODAY Style in 2016), and while that doesn’t necessarily mean they are harmful, it does put a lot of responsibility on us as consumers to be mindful of what we’re using everyday.
-(Basically, we need to read the fine print.)
+It’s true (as Lauren Sucher, a press officer for the FDA, confirmed to TODAY Style), and while that doesn’t necessarily mean they are harmful, it does put a lot of responsibility on us as consumers to be mindful of what we’re using everyday.
+Basically, we need to read the fine print.

-"We can only take action within our legal authority, our limited information and our limited resources," Sucher said.
-"We can ask a company to recall a problem product, and we’ll work with them to make sure the recall is effective."
+"We can only take action within our legal authority, our limited information and our limited resources," Sucher said, adding that they can only ask a company to recall a product, but not demand it.

 But by turning around the bottle, box, tube or jar, we can learn vital information we need to know about the skin care we use everyday.
-You'll notice there are symbols and stamps like USDA Organic, Non-GMO and EWG, which signal verification from various sources.
+You'll notice there are symbols and stamps, like USDA Organic, non-GMO and EWG, which signal verification from various sources.
 A stamp doesn't necessarily mean the product is safer, but it does indicate that it's passed certain guidelines.
 Be sure to double check the legitimacy of all organizations before you trust their approval!
-(For more information about decoding beauty labels and symbols, download this chart and see this helpful article.)
+(For more information about decoding beauty labels and symbols, download this chart.)

 What's the "clean" concept?

 What exactly does "clean beauty" mean, and what makes it new and different from other beauty trends?